 We show that natural disasters affect a region's aggregate human capital through at least four channels.
 In addition to causing out-migration, natural disasters reduce student achievement, lower high school graduation rates, and decrease post-secondary attendance.
 We estimate that disasters that cause at least \$500 in per-capita property damage reduce the net present value (NPV) of an affected county's human capital by an average of \$505 per person.
 These negative effects on human capital are not restricted to large disasters: less severe events - disasters with property damages of \$100-\$500 per capita - also cause significant and persistent reductions in student achievement and post-secondary attendance.

-Economic Impacts of Government Spending: Evidence From Natural Disasters

-Valuation of Public Transit and Landlord Market Power: Evidence from NYC (with Vinayak Iyer)
+Economic Impacts of Government Spending: Evidence From Natural Disasters Valuing Public Transit: A Case Study in NYC (with Vinayak Iyer)

 Journal Publications

 Monetary Policy Uncertainty (with John Rogers and Bo Sun)